Sleep-tracking wearables and apps no substitute for sleep tests

 Sleep-tracking devices and mobile apps should not be used to screen for sleep disorders, according to the American Academy of Sleep Medicine.

-Still, they are generating patient interest in sleep quality, which is a positive trend, write the authors in the Journal of Clinical Sleep Medicine.
+Still, the technologies are generating consumer interest in sleep quality, which is a positive trend, write the authors in the Journal of Clinical Sleep Medicine.